“Is My Training Clean?” check list

 what the learner can benefit from learning

-Have we considered the reinforcement delivery process to compliment the behaviour.
+Have we considered the reward delivery process to compliment the behaviour.

 Preparation